8894 Stanford Blvd Suite 200 Columbia, MD 21045-5162

 CEREC® dental crowns are made from high-quality dental ceramic and provide long-lasting and natural-looking results.

-1) Initial Visit– First, the dentist will conduct a thorough examination of the teeth, gums, jaw joints, and other support structures.
-Using diagnostic x-rays, molds, and impressions, the dentist will look for hidden signs of decay, stress, and instability.
+First, Dr. Becker will thoroughly examine the teeth, gums, jaw joints, and other support structures.
+Using diagnostic x-rays, molds, and impressions, he will look for hidden signs of decay, stress, and instability.

-This exam will help us design a personalized treatment plan that will restore the tooth to optimal health and function.
-The dentist will inform you of the various options you have for dental crowns and help you make the best choice.
+This exam will help us design a personalized treatment plan to restore the tooth to optimal health and function.
+Dr. Becker will inform you of your options for dental crowns and help you make the best choice.

-2) Tooth Preparation – Once the treatment plan is finalized, the dentist will prepare the teeth by removing a small amount of the natural tooth structure to accommodate the dental crown.
+Once the treatment plan is finalized, our dentist will prepare the teeth by removing a small amount of the natural tooth structure to accommodate the dental crown.
 CEREC® eliminates the need for a temporary tooth cap.

 Dental Crown FAQs